Crabston/grav-skeleton-hadron/pages/01.home/03._contact/text.en.md

 ## Contact

 Do you have a question about Hadron?
-Write us an e-mail to [hadron@crabston.dev](mailto:hadron@crabston.dev).
+Write us an e-mail to [safe-email autolink="true" icon="envelope-o"]hadron@crabston.dev[/safe-email].

 Are you searching for a web developer or web designer, who builds your new website with Hadron?
 You can find more information on the website of [Crabston GmbH](https://crabston.ch/?utm_source=usehadron.dev&utm_medium=contact), the developer of hadron.